BlueMystical/MyNotes/README.md

 ![5LANGUAGES](Source/MyNotes/ScreenShot_3.png)

-Full Integration with Google Drive, you can automatically store your documents in your Drive:
+Full Integration with Google Drive, you can automatically store your documents in the Cloud and acces them from anywhere!

 ![GDRIVE](Source/MyNotes/ScreenShot_2.png)